Ford Essex V6 engine (Canadian): Design and early production

 The Essex V6 is an overhead valve (OHV) V6 engine with a 90° angle between cylinder banks, a single cam-in-block, and two valves per cylinder operated by pushrods and rocker arms.
 Split crankshaft pins permit even firing intervals.
 Versions of the engine used in front-engine, front-wheel-drive layouts (FWD) have a different bellhousing pattern than those use in front-engine, rear-wheel-drive layouts (RWD).

 In 1977 Ford foresaw the need to develop a new engine for use in mid-size cars and light trucks in the 1980s.
 They began a project to design a V6 engine that would be lightweight, fuel efficient, and reliable.
-To meet the first criteria, many components were to be made of aluminum, including the intake manifold, front cover, water pump, oil pump, water outlet, rear cover plate, EGR distribution spacer, distributor, carburetor, engine block and cylinder heads.
+To meet the first criterion, many components were to be made of aluminum, including the intake manifold, front cover, water pump, oil pump, water outlet, rear cover plate, EGR distribution spacer, distributor, carburetor, engine block and cylinder heads.
 The rocker covers were of glass-filled nylon.
 The first engines were complete in early 1978 and successfully met all design objectives, but tooling and material cost increases prompted a redesign with a cast iron block while keeping the aluminum heads.
 Other lightweight features that were deleted in the redesign included a hollow-core crankshaft, stamped steel exhaust manifolds, and an aluminum harmonic balancer and camshaft sprocket.
 The first cast iron engines were complete by February 1979.
 Even with the weight increases due to the redesign, it was the lightest V6 engine of any displacement ever built in North America to that time.

 The earliest production blocks exhibited a tendency to develop a crack in the camshaft bearing bulkhead that could propagate down to the bearing bore under high speed conditions.
 The problem, caused by the accelerated cooling of the blocks produced at full production speeds, was solved by increasing the width of the rib.
 To deal with the 5000 already completed engines that had received the potentially flawed block, Ford ran the engine assembly line backwards, disassembling the engines and stockpiling the internal components.
 The line was then run forward and the engines were reassembled using the stockpiled components and new engine blocks.